Wars of the Three Kingdoms

 The conflicts began with the Bishops' Wars of 1639–1640, when Scottish Covenanters who opposed Charles' religious reforms gained control of Scotland and briefly occupied northern England.
 Irish Catholics launched a rebellion in 1641, which developed into ethnic conflict with Protestant settlers.
-The Irish Catholic Confederation was formed to control the rebellion, and in the ensuing war it held most of Ireland against the Royalists, Parliamentarians and Covenanters.
+The Irish Catholic Confederation, formed to control the rebellion, held most of Ireland in the ensuing war against the Royalists, Parliamentarians, and Covenanters.
 Although all three agreed on the need to quell the rebellion, none trusted the other two with control of an army raised to do so.
-In August 1642, failure to break the resulting political deadlock sparked the First English Civil War, which pitted Royalists against Parliamentarians and their Covenanter allies in England and Wales.
+In August 1642, failure to break the resulting political deadlock sparked the First English Civil War, which pitted Royalists against both the Parliamentarians and their Covenanter allies in England and Wales.

 The war in England ended when Charles surrendered to the Scots in 1646, but divisions among his opponents and his refusal to make significant political concessions caused a renewed outbreak of fighting in 1648.
 In the Second English Civil War, Parliamentarians again defeated the Royalists and a Covenanter faction called the Engagers.
 The Parliamentarian New Model Army then purged England's parliament of those who wanted to continue negotiations with the king.
 The resulting Rump Parliament approved his execution in January 1649 and founded the republican Commonwealth of England.
 In the Treaty of Breda, the Scots agreed to restore Charles II to the English throne, but were defeated in the 1650–1652 Anglo-Scottish war.
 Under Oliver Cromwell, the Commonwealth conquered Ireland and most Irish Catholic lands were seized.
 The British Isles became a united republic ruled by Cromwell and dominated by the army.
 There were sporadic uprisings until the monarchy was restored in 1660.